ImTheSquid/SSMI-Python/README.md

 Next, you need to install the service.
-To do this, navigate to `service.py` in the Command Prompt and run `python service.py install`. **I have not tested what happens if the file is moved after installation, so undefined behavior may occur.** If you want to move the file after installation, run `pythin service.py remove`, restart, move the file, then run the install command again and follow the directions from here.
+To do this, navigate to `service.py` in the Command Prompt and run `python service.py install`. **I have not tested what happens if the file is moved after installation, so undefined behavior may occur.** If you want to move the file after installation, run `python service.py remove`, restart, move the file, then run the install command again and follow the directions from here.

 You're almost done!
 Run `services.msc`, then navigate to the `SteelSeries Media Integration Service`.
 Don't start it yet!